-It is small and light, and also the lenses of this system (Micro 4/3 system from Olympus and Panasonic) are smaller and lighter than those corresponding to SLR cameras, so it is perfect to carry the camera with you wherever you go .
+It is small and light, and the lenses of this system (Micro 4/3 system from Olympus and Panasonic) are smaller and lighter than those corresponding to SLR cameras, so it is perfect for carrying the camera with you you go.

-It offers very good image quality and is a camera for life.
+It offers excellent image quality and is a camera for life.
 The exterior design is based on the older Olympus OM analog cameras.

-It is very easy to use.
-It has 2 dials to configure the exposure parameters, which allows very fast and precise control.
+It is effortless to use.
+It has two dials to configure the exposure parameters, which allows high-speed and precise control.

-The E-M10 has at your disposal the entire catalog of lenses from Olympus, Panasonic and third-party brands that make lenses for Micro 4/3.
-It is also very easy to adapt and use old analog camera lenses.
+The E-M10 has at your disposal the entire catalog of lenses from Olympus, Panasonic, and third-party brands that make lenses for Micro 4/3.
+It is also effortless to adapt and use old analog camera lenses.

 Nikon D3300 / D3400 / D3500

 Another highly recommended camera to start and learn photography.
-It is Nikon’s entry-level SLR model, which periodically releases new versions with minor improvements or extras, although from the point of view of performance and essential features all these models have a similar performance.
+It is Nikon’s entry-level SLR model, which periodically releases new versions with minor improvements or extras.
+However, from the point of view of performance and essential features, all these models have a similar account.

-They are very complete cameras, which offer very good image quality in both photography and video.
+They are complete cameras, which offer excellent image quality in both photography and video.

-It has an optical viewfinder (it is a reflex) and its rear screen is fixed, it is not articulated.
-It is also a very simple camera to use, which allows very intuitive control of all parameters.
+It has an optical viewfinder (it is a reflex), and its rear screen is fixed.
+It is not articulated.
+It is also an effortless camera to use, which allows very intuitive control of all parameters.

 Sony a6000 (or any of Sony’s other mid-range cameras)

-They are very small mirrorless cameras that mount an APS-C sensor (like Canon or Nikon SLRs).
+They are tiny mirrorless cameras that mount an APS-C sensor (like Canon or Nikon SLRs).
 From an image quality point of view, its features are identical to those of any mid-range SLR.
-They have 2 dials, which allow you to change, for example, the shutter speed and the aperture quickly and easily, something that I find very practical for someone who is starting to use manual modes.
+They have two dials, which allow you to change, for example, the shutter speed and the aperture quickly and easily, which I find efficient for someone who is starting to use manual modes.

 The a6000 remains an exceptional camera today, especially for photography.
-Later versions have introduced improvements, but mainly related to the video part.
-Although the second generation ( a6100, a6400 and a6600 ) include important improvements also in the focus system.
+Later versions have introduced improvements but are mainly related to the video part.
+Although the second generation ( a6100, a6400, and a6600 ) also includes essential improvements in the focus system.

 Canon EOS M50

-This camera is part of Canon’s M System, mirrorless interchangeable lens cameras with APS-C sensor.
+This camera is part of Canon’s M System, mirrorless interchangeable lens cameras with an APS-C sensor.

-It has very good performance, in terms of image quality it would be equivalent to any of the mid-range Canon (200D, 800D, 77D)
+It has outstanding performance.
+In terms of image quality, it would be equivalent to any of the mid-range Canon (200D, 800D, 77D)

-It is a small and light camera, perfect to always carry around, for trips, etc. and a very good option to learn photography.
+It is a small and light camera, perfect to always carry around, for trips, etc., and an excellent option to learn photography.

 Although the M system (EF-M lenses) has a somewhat fair catalog of lenses, it covers the most common types of photography and situations.
-In addition, EF / EF-S lenses (Canon’s SLR lenses) can be used via an adapter, which generally works very well.
+Besides, EF / EF-S lenses (Canon’s SLR lenses) can be used via an adapter, which generally works very well.